 Shopping in Topsail

-My husband recalls when he was a kid, he and his cousins would get to go shopping for beach chachkies once during their family vacations.
+My husband recalls when he was a kid, he and his cousins would get to go shopping for beach chachkies during one of the days of their family vacations.
 They’d buy shell necklaces, flip flops, silly sunglasses, shark teeth earrings and whatnot.
 There are many fun places to shop in Topsail.
-There’s a store with a shark mouth openings, a Wings Beachwear and our favorite stop, Topsail Island Trading Company.
+There’s a store with a shark mouth opening, a Wings Beachwear and our favorite stop, Topsail Island Trading Company.

 Sea Turtle Rescue & Rehabilitation Center